 There is no formal uniform at Ringwood Waldorf School.
 However, as our learning environment seeks to support both individual voice and community spirit, in addition to the safety of pupils, the following expectations apply.
-Please see the parent handbook and school website for behaviour expectations and dress codes.
-Or see the following documents:.
+Please see the Parents' Handbook and school website for behaviour expectations and dress codes.
+Or see the following documents, available through the Office.